 HVO has prepared an Operational Mine Closure Plan (OMCP) in line with internal guidelines to document a clear, well planned and executable mine closure process for HVO that will provide for a sustainable post-mining land use and ultimately allow mining tenements to be relinquished.
 Key components of the OMCP include a mine closure risk assessment (reviewed annually) and a schedule of future studies required to confirm / close knowledge gaps related to specific mine closure aspects.
-HVO North also has a conceptual Final Void Management Plan which identifies further actions required to develop a detailed plan.
-Development of the detailed plan will continue in the 3 year period.
+HVO North also has a detailed Final Void Management Plan.
 Refinement of the final landform drainage design will also continue over the next three years.
 This is an ongoing process where a conceptual design is prepared, and then updated following completion of dumping activities.
 The drainage infrastructure is then constructed and compliance to design is assessed and fed back into the design for the next section of rehabilitation.
-Additionally, ongoing work is continuing in the next three years in regard to the development of capping and rehabilitation strategies for the following tailings storage facilities: North void TSF; Bobs Dump TSF; Eastern TSF (landform re-establishment and rehabilitation); Central TSF; and Dam 6WTSF.
+Additionally, ongoing work is continuing in the next three years in regard to the development of capping and rehabilitation strategies for the following tailings storage facilities:

+- \ North void TSF;

+- \ Central TSF; and

+- \ Dam 6WTSF.